turtle6814/data_engineering_project/README.md

 The project implements a comprehensive, production-ready data engineering pipeline that transforms Brazilian e-commerce data into actionable business intelligence.
 Built with industry-standard practices and modern technologies, the system demonstrates a complete data lifecycle from ingestion to visualization.

-This project applies knowledge from AIDE's "Basic Data Engineering" course.
+This project applies knowledge from AIDE's "Fundamentals Data Engineering" course.
 Sincere thanks to Mr. Nguyen Thanh Binh and Mr. Hung Le for their guidance.

 ![Architecture Overview](demo/structure.png)